 On 5 November 2021, the Board granted a total of 1,100,000 awarded shares, which have been acquired by the Trustee from the open market by utilising the Company's internal resources provided to the Trustee, to certain eligible grantees pursuant to the Share Award Scheme at nil consideration.
 Certain number of awarded shares were vested in certain eligible grantees from 5 November 2022 to 5 November 2023, during which 50% of the total number of the awarded shares granted were vested on each anniversary date of grant.
-The remaining awarded shares would be vested in certain eligible grantees from 5 November 2022 to 5 November 2025, during which 25% of the total number of awarded shares granted would be vested on each anniversary date of grant.
+The remaining awarded shares would be vested in certain eligible grantees from 5 November 2022 to 5 November 2022 to 5 November 2022, during which 20%, of the total number of awarded shares granted were vested on each anniversary date of grant.
+The remaining which 25% of the total number of awarded shares granted would be vested on each anniversary date of grant.